smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

 workstation menus: STRSMA and LSAMENU.

-The STRSMA command may be used when the LSAM environment library list is not in effect because it will set the interactive job\'s library list before the LSAM menu is displayed.
+The STRSMA command may be used when the LSAM environment library list is not in effect because it will set the interactive job's library list before the LSAM menu is displayed.
 Depending on how the SMAGPL utility library support has been configured, it may be necessary to qualify the STRSMA command with the library name: SMAGPL/STRSMA.
 This requirement